jst-seminar-rostlab-tum/genomics.ai/docs/source/index.rst

 =================

 Genecruncher helps you visualize all of your single-cell sequencing data in a fast and easy way using neural networks.
 The neural networking is done using the scArches package.
-More information about scArches can be found here.
+More information about scArches can be found `here <https://scarches.readthedocs.io/en/latest/>`_.

 First steps
 ---------